Viscacha-Ecosystem/Viscacha-rs/README.md

 - **Periodic snapshots.** The event log is compacted automatically.
 Startup time stays constant regardless of how many jobs have run.

 - **Clean HTTP API.** Standard JSON over HTTP.
-Any language, any HTTP client.
+Any language or HTTP client.
-  OpenAPI spec coming.
+  OpenAPI coming.

 - **Zero dependencies to deploy.** A single statically-linked binary.
-No runtime, no VM, no container required (though it runs fine in one).
+No runtime, VM, or container required (although it runs fine in one).

 ---